 I was present at the Cricut Mountain Makeathon event last summer when the company unveiled their latest cutting machine that is taking the craft (and sewing!) worlds by storm.

-Not only does the Cricut Maker machine cut all the traditional materials of a typical cutting machine (paper, cardstock, vinyl, heat transfer material, etc) but it also cuts HUNDREDS of fabrics, without any stabilizer or backing.
+If you’ve never heard of it before then check out this Cricut Maker Review but the long and short of it is that the Cricut Maker machine cuts all the traditional materials of a typical cutting machine (paper, cardstock, vinyl, heat transfer material, etc) but it also cuts HUNDREDS of fabrics, without any stabilizer or backing.
 It’s so stinking amazing!

 The brilliant part is that Cricut has an exclusive partnership with Simplicity Pattern Group, a pattern company known for decades as the leader in simple, stylish sewing patterns.
 That means that if you want to sew any number of cute projects, all you have to do is log into Cricut’s design space, choose a sewing project, slap your fabric on a special cutting mat and run it through the machine.